LittleBigPlanet 3 (PlayStation 4)

 gamedata_orbis\lbp3\dlc\football\costumes\players is an unused Brazilian football player costume for Toggle that was briefly seen in a trailer from Gamescom 2014.
 Its files were completely removed from the PS3 version, save for two normal maps.

-gamedata_orbis\lbp3\_popit_puzzle\mesh\pp_chewed_pen is a chewed pen, similar to the one in LittleBigPlanet.
+gamedata_orbis\lbp3\_popit_puzzle\mesh\pp_chewed_pen is a chewed pen, similar to the one in the original LittleBigPlanet.

 Several materials are present in the PS4 version (albeit unused) and are not in the PS3 version.